Texas 529 Plan And College Savings Options

 There are 461 colleges and universities in the State of Texas.

-For just tuition alone, the average undergraduate tuition for in-state residents is $5,035 for 2020.
-The cost of tuition in Texas has been flat for the last few years.
+For just tuition alone, the average undergraduate tuition for in-state residents is $5,607 for 2022.
+The cost of tuition in Texas has been rising roughly 2% per year.

 See how this compares to the average cost of college here.
 Keep in mind the average student loan debt by graduating class here.